ARCLeeds/arcleeds.github.io/blog/_posts/2023-04-19-conda-r-geospatial.md

 potentially performance advantages to the Spack route, with it using a compressed image that takes up less space on disk, and also a single file, which contrasts with the ~50k files likely with the Conda approach.
-This is particularly true if you're using a Lustre filesystem, that performs poorly with large numbers of files.
+This is particularly true if you're using a Lustre filesystem (such as /nobackup), that performs poorly with large numbers of files.

 It's also easier to archive on OneDrive, to share with other people, or